John Carlson (radio host): Policy Work

-Biographical
+Personal

+Carlson grew up in West Seattle, Washington, attending Jefferson and Holy Rosary Elementary, Madison Jr. High, and West Seattle High School (Class of '77).
 Carlson graduated in 1981 with a bachelor's degree in political science in the Honors Program at the University of Washington.
-In late 1999 he was listed as one of the university's one hundred "Alumni of the Century".
+In late 1999, he was listed as one of the university's one hundred "Alumni of the Century".

 In 2008 the UW's alumni magazine listed him as one of its "Wondrous 100" living alumni.